patrickgrey/patrickgrey.1.1/app/_posts/2013-12-19-task-svg-logo.md

 ---
 layout: post
-title:  "SVG Logo with png fallback"
+title:  "Create a SVG Logo with png fallback"
 tags: responsive svg
 categories: task
+excerpt: "<p>This is the excerpt!</p>"
 ---

-# Create a SVG Logo with png fallback

 ## Task: Add a responsive svg logo to my website that will show a png fallback in browsers that don't support svg.
 It should also act as an accessible link to the home page.
 Finally, I would also like to leave open the option to animate the svg with CSS once JavaScript is introduced to the site.